Escape Room (2019 film): Plot

 A young man named Ben falls through the ceiling of a room where the walls begin moving inwards.
-He tries to solve a puzzle to unlock the exit, but is unable to do so before the walls seemingly crush him.
+He tries to solve a puzzle to unlock the exit, but is unable to do so as the walls close on him.

 Three days earlier, a puzzle cube is sent to various people in Chicago: Zoey, a physics student; Jason, a wealthy daytrader; and Ben, who works as a stockboy.
 When they each solve the puzzle, they are invited to take part in an escape room by the company Minos with a $10,000 prize.

 Zoey, Jason, and Ben meet each other and the other contestants in the Minos office waiting room: Mike, a truck driver; Amanda, an Iraq War veteran; and Danny, an escape room enthusiast.
 When Ben tries to leave the waiting room it is revealed to be the first escape room, a giant oven.
 The group makes it to the next room, which holds a winter cabin, snowy woods, and a frozen lake.
 Danny falls through ice of the lake and drowns, showing that the rooms are actually dangerous.

 The third room is an upside-down billiards hall where parts of the floor periodically fall into a deep shaft.
 Amanda falls to her death after saving an 8 ball necessary to solve the room's puzzle.

 The next room has a hospital theme and beds that remind each of the players of past experiences where they were sole survivors of various disasters.
 Mike survived a mine cave-in, Zoey survived a plane crash, Danny survived carbon monoxide poisoning that killed his family, Amanda survived an IED blast, Jason survived a shipwreck in frigid weather, and Ben survived a car accident where his friends died.
 Zoey realizes that the various escape rooms have been modeled on those past experiences and that she and the other players were deliberately targeted by Minos.
 Enraged, she stops playing and begins looking for a way out of the game, even as the room begins to fill with toxic gas.